 How to Upsell Cocktails Techniques

 First, know everything you can about your top shelf and premium liquors.
-This will allow you to volunteer facts or tell stories about them.
+This will allow you to volunteer facts or tell stories about them an makes it worth having a fully stocked bar.

 If a guest orders a margarita, you could respond with: